 This is how DMARC fits perfectly into the zero-trust model for email.
 DMARC works in a similar way as that bouncer.

-This approach to security dates back to 2010, where a guy named John Kindervag was working at Forrester Research and analyzing the modern-day cybersecurity landscape—and he found it just wasn’t cutting it.
+This approach to security dates back to 2010, when a guy named John Kindervag was working at Forrester Research and analyzing the modern-day cybersecurity landscape—and he found it just wasn’t cutting it.
 Traditional security models operated on the assumption that everything inside the corporate network could be trusted.
 It’s like saying, “If you’re inside the castle walls, you must be one of us!”
 Kindervag realized this was about as effective as using a screen door on a submarine.

 He coined the term “zero trust” and introduced a model where trust is never assumed, regardless of whether you’re inside or outside the network perimeter.
 Since then, zero trust has evolved from an edgy concept to a full-fledged security model.
 Major tech players like Google and Microsoft have jumped on board, developing their own zero-trust frameworks.